 Reduce the stress of the divorce process.

-A divorce is an incredibly stressful and expensive event in a person’s life.
-If you own a home, have retirement or other investments, are self-employed, have children, or are concerned that your spouse may be trying to hide assets, give us a call for a free consultation to see if we can help you save on attorney fees/court costs, act as an expert witness in court, calculate and negotiate reasonable child support payments, budget for life after divorce, or ensure that your marital estate is complete and reasonably valued before you negotiate the division process.
+Divorce is an incredibly stressful and expensive time in a person’s life.
+If you own a home, have retirement or other investments, are self-employed, have children, or are concerned that your spouse may be trying to hide assets, give us a call for a free consultation to see if we can help you save on attorney fees/court costs, act as an expert witness in court, calculate and negotiate reasonable child support payments, budget for life after divorce, and most importantly, ensure that your marital estate is reasonably valued with everything included before you negotiate the division.
 You may be surprised by how many details can be missed in this process without a professional’s help!
-Some examples of considerations include:

-Taking all or a portion of a retirement investment and cashing it out will typically result in a tax penalty associated with the withdrawal that can usually be avoided by different allocations of the marital estate.
+If you take all or a portion of a retirement investment and need to cash it out after the divorce is final, there may be a tax penalty associated with the withdrawal that you would not incur if you took a different asset from the marital estate instead.